 I love a good spice blend and if you want to make an authentic Pfeffernüsse cookie, then there is no better way then to use the traditional Lebkuchengewürz (gingerbread) spice blend.
 In the movie, 100 Foot Journey, Papa accuses the French of being too stingy with their spices.
 Madame Mallory rolls her eyes because, in her traditional opinion, his Indian cooking is excessive.
 They eventually come to realize a compromise that melds their two cultures into a new and unique Michelin star taste.

 All that to say, I hear Papa in my head all the time when I am adding spices to my food.
 He says to not add enough spice is to have “meanness of spirit”.
 Papa continues, “If you have a spice, use it.
 Don’t sprinkle it.
 Spoon it in.”
 I guess Christmastime for me is a time to spoon in all the spices, especially in a spiced gingerbread-like cookie.

 Enough For All Your Seasonal Gingerbread Needs

 This recipe makes 1/2 cup of spice blend, enough for the Christmas Season and all your gingerbread needs.
-You will only use 4 teaspoons of this spice blend for your Pfeffernüsse cookie recipe.
+You will only use 4 teaspoons of this spice blend for this Pfeffernüsse cookie recipe.
 Keep the remaining spice blend labeled in a cool, dark place for future use.

 Fresh toasting and grinding your spices from their whole form in a spice grinder gives you more flavor potency and health benefits.
 Gently heat a cast iron skillet over medium heat and roll your (whole) spices around until fragrant, being careful not to burn.
 (FYI, I toasted whole cloves, coriander, cardamom pods, and a star anise pod, and the rest I used already ground spices.)
 Cool, then grind.
 I gave the equivalents of a few of the whole spices to ground ratios of some of the more common whole spices.